Iran has joined the growing list of countries that are attempting to ban cryptocurrency mining due to electricity and power concerns.

 However, corrections such as these are common in markets that enjoy sudden and unsustainable growth.
 Analysts predict further long-term gains for Bitcoin and the rest of the market, with some suggesting Bitcoin may reach a new all-time high (ATH) soon.

-Mark Hartley is a Microsoft-qualified IT professional and freelance writer specialising in travel and technology.
-He has travelled to 42 countries worldwide and spent time working on the trading floors of some of the biggest interdealer brokers in London, where he helped integrate cryptocurrency technology into the IT trading infrastructure.
-You can contact him on twitter @splshrollstmble or via email at email@example.com.
+Mark Hartley is a Microsoft-qualified IT professional and freelance writer specializing in travel and technology.
+He has traveled to 53 countries worldwide and spent time working on the trading floors of some of the biggest interdealer brokers in London, where he helped integrate cryptocurrency technology into the IT trading infrastructure.
+You can contact him on twitter @splshrollstmble or via email at email@example.com. *All information provided here is for educational purposes only and should not be taken as financial advice.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.